bashly-framework/bashly-book/src/advanced/lib-source.md

 ## Overview

-Bashly is capable of importing external library functions from a custom central libraries source using the `bashly add --source NAME ...` command.
+Bashly is capable of importing library functions from a custom **external source**
+(not built into Bashly itself) using the `bashly add --source NAME ...` command.

-These external library sources can be:
+A libraries source can be:

 1. A local path
 2. A remote git repository